FierceEagle/fierceeagle.github.io/index.md

 ## What we can learn from the Data

 We start of with some precursory data visualization and statistical analysis to provide a feeling for the data we are working with and to present some first insights.
-Starting off, we applied Spearman correlation to identify statistically significant, *(p < 0.05)*, rank correlations between socio-economic facts and nutrients.
+Starting off, we applied spearman correlation to identify statistically significant, *(p < 0.05)*, rank correlations between socio-economic facts and nutrients.

 {% include Correlation_Nutirents_Different_Ethnicitites.html %}

 Looking into the Data we can already make a few interesting observations.
 First off, we see that there is a strong correlation in multiple groups in regard to fibre, protein, alcohol and sugar consumption, and additionally divergence in regard to the nutrient diversity.
-We can conjoin this information with a further analysis in regard towards Median Household income, and the amount of inhabitants with the highest degree being a secondary school degree (Level 2) or an academic degree (Level 4+).
+We can conjoin this information with a further analysis in regard towards median household income, and the amount of inhabitants with the highest degree being a secondary school degree (Level 2) or an academic degree (Level 4+).
 Especially the high distinctiveness between the latter two in regard to carbohydrate and sugar consumption, the nutrient diversity and alcohol consumption. *Intelligentsia bibent, as my Latin teach would say*.
-An additional interesting observation is the high correlation between Fibre and Alcohol and area wealth.
+An additional interesting observation is the high correlation between fibre and alcohol and area wealth.

 {% include Correlation_Nutirents_Income_Eductation_Ethnicitites.html %}